Revit Plugin types

 Command (IExternalCommand)

-In the Revit menu, Commands are always placed under the External Tools button in the Add-Ins tab – you cannot customize this placement.
-You can only assign the command name and description through the manifest file (more about the manifest file later)
+Commands are placed under the External Tools button in the Add-Ins tab – you cannot customize this placement.

 Commands are implemented using the IExternalCommand interface.
 Below is a simple example of a Command showing the path of the current project.